CleverRaven/Cataclysm-DDA/doc/TILESET.md

 ### Expansion tile entries

-Tilesheet can be an expansion from a mod.
+A tilesheet can be an expansion from a mod.
 Each expansion tilesheet is a single `"id"` value, where the `"rotates": false"`, and `"fg": 0` keys are set.
 Expansion tile entry JSONs are the only tile entry JSONs that may use an integer value for `"fg"`, and that value must be 0.
 Expansion tile entry JSONs must be located at the top layer of each tilesheet directory.

 ## `compose.py`